 To be honest, I haven’t been very good at writing reviews over the years.
-In fact, I usually only take the time to write one if it’s something I loved or hated.
-I’ve written a few 1-star reviews and I’ve written several 5’s, but I can’t even think of the last time I wrote a 2-, 3- or 4-star review.
+In fact, I usually only take the time to write one if it’s a product or service that I loved or hated.
+I’ve written a few 1-star reviews, and I’ve written several 5-star reviews, but I can’t even think of the last time I wrote a 2-, 3- or 4-star review.

-The truth is that it takes time to sit with our thoughts and transform them them into words, and time is one of our most protected resources, after all.
+The truth is that it takes time to sit with our thoughts and transform them into words.
+Our time is one of our most protected resources, after all.
 But as a new author, I’ve come to understand the value of reviews for a couple of reasons.

 When was the last time you wrote a review?